vlayer-xyz/vlayer/book/src/advanced/proving.md

 # Prover

-The vlayer node is an HTTP server that serves as a prover.
-You can run it with the following command:
+The vlayer node is an HTTP server that acts as a prover.
+You can start it with the following command:

 ```sh
 vlayer serve